Protecting All Workers Against Wrongful Retaliation

 - I was fired today because I filed a small workers’ comp claim.

-The Spitz Law Firm, LLC, offers attorneys who are highly experienced and qualified to fight your workers’ compensation retaliation suit.
+Spitz, The Employee’s Law Firm, offers attorneys who are highly experienced and qualified to fight your workers’ compensation retaliation suit.
 If you feel that your employer may be discriminating or retaliating against you because you filed a workers’ compensation claim or were injured on the job, then call the right attorney today for a FREE and CONFIDENTIAL initial consultation.

 Get A Free Consultation Call Us Today